 Also known as ‘credit terms‘ or ‘trade credit‘, net terms imply a 30/60/90-day grace period from when businesses need to pay for goods or services.

 5. Structured equity products

 The variety of structured equity products is quite a popular financial support method for B2B customer financing, however, constantly shifting market trends may unveil the drawbacks.
-The implementation of structured equity products within a commercial lending platform is better to be performed with an experienced software vendor due to the specifics of documentation and requirements.
+The implementation of structured equity products within a commercial lending platform is better to be performed with an experienced loan origination software vendor due to the specifics of documentation and requirements.